Fannon/mobo/README.md

     "mw_password": "verysafepassword"
 }
 ```

-Enter `mobo -c` to print out the currently used configuration, including all inherited default values.
+For more customization, enter `mobo -c` to print out the currently used configuration, including all inherited default values.
 If you want to change a setting, simply copy it into your settings.json and adjust it.
+Enter `mobo -c` again to check if it was applied.

 ```sh
 $ mobo -c               # prints out all settings and their current state